princeofdream/picocom/doc/ppcom.1.md

     sets HUPCL according to the **--noreset** and **--hangup** options.
-If **--noreset** is given and **--hangup** is not, then HUPCL for the port is cleared and will remain so after exiting picocom.
-If **--noreset** is *not* given, or if both **--noreset** and **--hangup** are given, then HUPCL is set for the port and will remain so after exiting picocom.
-This is true, regardless of the way picocom terminates (command, read zero-bytes from standard input, killed by signal, fatal error, etc), and regardless of the **--noinit** option.
+If **--noreset** is given and **--hangup** is not, then HUPCL for the port is cleared and will remain so after exiting ppcom.
+If **--noreset** is *not* given, or if both **--noreset** and **--hangup** are given, then HUPCL is set for the port and will remain so after exiting ppcom.
+This is true, regardless of the way ppcom terminates (command, read zero-bytes from standard input, killed by signal, fatal error, etc), and regardless of the **--noinit** option.

 **--hangup** | **-u**

-:   If given together with **--noreset**, picocom will not reset the
+:   If given together with **--noreset**, ppcom will not reset the
     serial port to it's original settings on exit, but it *will* clear the modem control lines (typically DTR and RTS) to signal a modem hangup.
-Without the **--noreset** option (explicitly given, or implied by exiting with the "Quit" command) **--hangup** has no effect (without **--noreset** picocom always clears the modem control lines on exit, anyway).
+Without the **--noreset** option (explicitly given, or implied by exiting with the "Quit" command) **--hangup** has no effect (without **--noreset** ppcom always clears the modem control lines on exit, anyway).

 **--nolock** | **-l**

-:   If given, picocom will _not_ attempt to lock the serial port
+:   If given, ppcom will _not_ attempt to lock the serial port
     before opening it.
-Normally, depending on how it's compiled, picocom attempts to get a UUCP-style lock-file (e.g. '/var/lock/LCK..ttyS0') before opening the port, or attempts to lock the port device-node using **flock(2)**.
+Normally, depending on how it's compiled, ppcom attempts to get a UUCP-style lock-file
+    (e.g. '/var/lock/LCK..ttyS0') before opening the port, or attempts to lock the port device-node using **flock(2)**.
 Failing to do so, results in the program exiting after emitting an error-message.
-It is possible that your picocom binary is compiled without support for locking.
+It is possible that your ppcom binary is compiled without support for locking.
 In this case the **--nolock** option is accepted, but has no effect.
 (Default: Disabled)